-Mr Simple and I have recently returned from a week away in the Yorkshire Dales.
-There is a lot of information on the internet about travel hacking e.g. house-sitting, accruing credit card points to get flights, but this is not for everyone and it’s not something that I have got around to exploring yet.
-What I have done though is to try and reduce our spending on our regular holidays and I have to say that this recent one was a somewhat frugal break compared to those we have had in the past.
-I therefore thought that I would share with you how we cut our spending.
+There is a lot of information on the internet about reducing spending on your holiday e.g. house-sitting, accruing credit card points to get flights, but this is not for everyone and it’s not something that I have got around to exploring yet.
+What I have done though is to try and reduce our spending on our regular holidays.
+I therefore thought that I would share with you some ideas about how to cut your spending.

 Holiday in a cheap area

 Our holiday destinations are somewhat random due to the fact that Mr Simple bought a load of ordnance survey maps a few years ago when they had a two for one offer.
-Many of them remain unused and so I have started selecting a few and getting him to choose one.
+Many of them remain unused.
+Recently I have started selecting a few and getting him to choose one.
 I then arrange a holiday in that area.
-Last year we went to Hastings, which was very expensive, but this year’s choice was much cheaper.
 We find that accommodation in the north of England often tends to cost less than in the south.
-Our cottage was £379 for the week, whereas accommodation of the same size in Hastings was £600.

-Stay in a house or flat rather than a hotel or bed and breakfast.
-This is usually cheaper per night and allows you to cook some of your own meals instead of having to fork out for food every evening.
+Stay in a house or flat rather than a hotel or bed and breakfast e.g. with AirBnB.
+This is usually cheaper per night.
+It also allows you to cook some of your own meals instead of having to fork out for food every evening.
 Since trying to cut our household costs I have started shopping at Tesco, whereas before we used Waitrose.
-As a treat for this holiday I did the shopping in Waitrose.
-In that way, even though we were catering for ourselves some of the meals/snacks/treats were nicer than we usually have.
+As a treat for holidays I do the shopping in Waitrose.
+In that way, even though we are catering for ourselves some of the meals/snacks/treats are nicer than we usually have.

 Stay in small accommodation